 Thank patient customers for their graciousness.
 When a customer agrees to respond to a survey, sincerely thank them for their time.
 Compliment customers who purchase powerful products and services and reassure them they have made the right choice.
 A little gratitude goes a long way.

 A customer should never have to wonder about timelines, progress and next steps.
 Those items should be proactively communicated to them right away.
 If the customer has hopes that your organization can meet needs that you’re not confident can be met, be frank with them in order to establish trust.
 Transparent interactions set up accurate expectations.

-There is a level of tenacity that must be reached before rapport can be fully established in a customer to agent relationship.
+Be persistent!
+There is a level of tenacity that must be reached before rapport can be fully established in a customer-to-agent relationship.
 With determination and steadfastness, your agents and your organization can win the trust and devotion of your customers.